IDMNYU/synthaccess/brailleOverlays/README.md

 ## Option #1: Braille tape

 The simplest way to add braille to a synthesizer is to use a low cost braille labeller (such as [this one](https://www.maxiaids.com/product/reizen-rl-350-braille-labeler)) and some adhesive-backed labeling tape (such as [this](https://www.amazon.com/NineLeaf-Compatible-3D-Embossing-Organizer/dp/B0C3MGZKYH/?th=1)).
 You can then punch out braille labels and apply them directly to your synthesizer front panel.
 If you use clear labels, you can place the labels over your synthesizer.
+You can also create braille labels manually, using a [braille stylus](https://carroll.org/product/single-line-slate-w-stylus/) on dymo tape or any adhesive paper.

 An alternative to this method is to print out sheets of braille on an embossing printer (such as [this one](https://viewplus.com/product/vp-columbia-2/#product-more-info)) using sticker paper which you then cut out and affix to the device.
+You can use [BrailleBlaster](https://www.brailleblaster.org/) and the [Swell Braille](https://www.ffonts.net/Swell-Braille.font.download) typeface to experiment with this method.

 ## Option #2: Labels on an overlay